 A: Auto-generated documentation confers a number of benefits:

-Q: I've used another add-in and it results in poor documentation.
+Q: I've used another extension and it results in poor documentation.
 Won't Atomineer also do this?

-A: Most add-ins do little more than insert basic predefined text snippets into your code.
-The only other add-in we know of that does significantly more than this (true context-sensitive documentation) is GhostDoc.
+A: Most extensions do little more than insert basic predefined text snippets into your code.
+The only other extension we know of that does significantly more than this (true context-sensitive documentation) is GhostDoc.
 However, Atomineer takes automatic-documentation generation to a whole new level (using thousands of rules rather than tens of rules, to generate significantly better documentation in much wider range of cases).
-Nevertheless, any add-in can only provide documentation based on the information available in the code - it will almost always be necessary for the programmer to augment the generated documentation.
+Nevertheless, any extension can only provide documentation based on the information available in the code - it will almost always be necessary for the programmer to augment the generated documentation.
 The point is that Atomineer provides the bulk of the comment in an instant, which saves a lot of time and money when you consider that a typical programmer will use it over 100 times every day.
 It's up to you to crack the whip over your programmers to get the last 5% to achieve excellent documentation!
-Don't judge Atomineer on your experience of any other add-ins - just try the free trial for 5 minutes and you'll see why so many developers are switching to Atomineer Pro Documentation.
+Don't judge Atomineer on your experience of any other extensions - just try the free trial for 5 minutes and you'll see why so many developers are switching to Atomineer Pro Documentation.

 Q: Atomineer VSIX fails to install (Visual Studio 2019, 2017, or 2015)

-A: For 2015 we now need to use the ".vsix" version of the installer, which uses Microsoft's VS-Extension installation system.
+A: For current versions of Visual Studio we use Microsoft's ".vsix" installer system.
 This should run with a double-click and detect your version of Visual Studio, but sometimes it can suffer from permissions-related problems.
 In this case a manual installation from an administrative command prompt will usually resolve the issue, as follows: